 Budgeting is key to control.
 Managing exactly how much you have coming in, going out, and where it is all spent lets you understand your own spending habits much more thoroughly.
-Giving yourself a holistic view of your behaviour lets you take steps towards stopping damaging behaviour, like wasteful subscriptions and an expensive coffee habit, and developing a more mindful approach to your money.
+Tracking your spending gives you a holistic view of your behaviour and lets you take steps towards stopping damaging behaviour, and develop a more mindful approach to your money.

 2. Start paying toward your retirement